GoodCartel/Land/README.md

 Probably the most used development environment is Visual Studio Code.
 This project has a [default extension recommendation](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity) from Hardhat (set in folder *.vscode*).

 For quick and easy playground in the browser one can use [Remix](https://remix.ethereum.org/).
 It has good support for various tooling and some projects even use it for production code, but I wouldn't recommend that.

-#### Deployment flow

-Just having a ready source code (or bytecode) doesn't give you much - you also need to deploy it somewhere.
-You can think of deployment as similar to releasing a version of your traditional application, except that all blockchain deployments are permanent and immutable.

-However, being permanent and immutable only refers to the blockchain in question.
-Nothing stops you from starting a new blockchain.
-And this is exactly what local development tools, including unit testing, do: they make it easy and fast to reset the blockchain state, essentially starting a new blockchain.

-So when developing contracts on your local machine you can (and should) utilize local blockchains which are easy to reset.
-Development tooling mostly handles this automatically in the background, but if needed you can also run a local blockchain explicitly.

-Once you are ready to deploy your code to some real blockchain, which can't be reset, you should start by deploying to some test network blockchain.
-Each EVM blockchain, such as Ethereum, has one or more testnets which are meant for testing.
-You can get testnet Ethers for free, which you can then use for deployments and transactions.
-Testnets are good especially for collaborative testing: doing manual tests which require multiple parties, since multiple parties can't utilize your local blockchain.

-After testnet, the next logical step is deploying to mainnet.

-#### Using the contract: user interfaces and integrations

-Once a contract is deployed to some real blockchain (even testnet) there are two ways it can be utilized: through user interfaces or for other contracts to integrate with our contract.

-For other contracts to connect to your contract, they need to have your contract's address and knowledge of the functionalities it supports.
-Contract address you get during deployment.
-To connect one contract to another, special contract types called *interfaces* are used.
-An interface simply lists contract functionality.

-Typically a contract has some sort of user interface built on top of it.
-This is often a website.
-The website utilizes specialized libraries to interact with the blockchain through some *node provider* which provides access to the blockchain.
-The libraries makes it (relatively) easy for frontend developers to query contracts and to issue transactions to contracts.

 #### Example project files and folder structure